 For the Actions, hover over the ⓘ icon for more information about exactly what each action means.

-Project-level permissions define who has the ability to perform certain actions within the Project.
+Project-Level permissions policies define who has the ability to perform certain actions within the Project.
+It also allows you to define certain project-level parameters.
 The Project Lead can enable and limit access to certain functions for specific personas in the Project.
 Actions included under the Project-level Permissions Policy are:

 Medium |

-Site-level permissions define what project participants may do with your site's resources.
-When the Project Lead creates the project, they also set the Site-level permissions for their site.
+Site-Level permissions policies define what project participants may do with your site's resources.
+It also allows you to define certain site-level parameters.
+When the Project Lead creates the project, they also set the Site-Level permissions policies for their site.
 Each invited Collaborator will be presented with the Site-level Permissions Policy suggested by the Project Lead, but they may also change their Site-level permissions policy before accepting the invitation.
 Actions included under the Project-level Permissions Policy are:

 No |